bmjoy/ParkingCarUnity/README.md

 > 8. How to get input from computer keyboard on runtime.

 ## References
-> - ## Highly recommend try this first, it just 7 hour to know 80% about Unity, Others thing you shouuld do after watch this video it just practice to get pro at Unity :)##[Basic about Unity programming in 7 hour](https://www.youtube.com/watch?v=gB1F9G0JXOo&list=LL&index=6&t=339s)
+> - Highly recommend try this first, it just 7 hour to know 80% about Unity, Others thing you shouuld do after watch this video it just practice to get pro at Unity :): [Basic about Unity programming in 7 hour](https://www.youtube.com/watch?v=gB1F9G0JXOo&list=LL&index=6&t=339s)
 > - [Unity Library Documentation](https://docs.unity3d.com/Manual/index.html)
 > - [How to use NavMesh 2D tutorial 1](https://www.youtube.com/watch?v=SDfEytEjb5o)
 > - [How to use NavMesh 2D tutorial 2](https://www.youtube.com/watch?v=FK-Hn69X7P4)